 Integrating the "I Do-We Do-You Do" Model

 The "I Do-We Do-You Do" model structures learning by guiding students through new content.
-Teachers first model a concept or skill ("I Do"), then students practice together with guidance ("We Do"), followed by independent practice ("You Do").
+Teachers first model a concept or skill ("I Do"), then students practise together with guidance ("We Do"), followed by independent practise ("You Do").
 This method is especially beneficial for students who struggle, as it builds a strong foundation in areas like reading comprehension.
 Students progress through learning progressively, with teachers providing scaffolding.
-This approach emphasizes using clear, concise language adjusted to students' levels.
+This approach emphasises using clear, concise language adjusted to students' levels.
 Sequential learning helps ensure skills are built on prior knowledge, leading to mastery.

-Implementing the "I Do-We Do-You Do" model effectively means offering plenty of practice opportunities.
+Implementing the "I Do-We Do-You Do" model effectively means offering plenty of practise opportunities.
 Immediate feedback helps correct misunderstandings and supports student learning.
 This encourages confidence and ensures misconceptions are addressed quickly.
-Providing plenty of practice and feedback creates a supportive atmosphere where students can achieve their learning goals.
+Providing plenty of practise and feedback creates a supportive atmosphere where students can achieve their learning goals.

 1. Clear, Step-by-Step Learning